Ravines at Etawah, Uttar Pradesh, by William Hodges, 1787.

 “Truth be told, the kings and nobles of all countries saw a simple, fundamental fact.
 They were not getting rich by killing each other.
 In reality, they were just barely getting by.
 And so they talked among themselves in ways they had not for many years.”

 By this time, the bonfire was blazing, and those who had gathered the wood were celebrating around it.
 A fiddle played a jig.
 A flute arrived and joined it.
-The light of a fire, lit by Indra, brought the sleeping people of Gorse, Nebraska, from their beds to see what was going on.
+Music and the light of a fire lit by Indra woke those who slept and brought them from their beds to see what was going on.
 They gathered around the bonfire and had a party, a joyous echo of a night when the gopis had danced, so many years before.